tandris/elboard/README.md

 # elBoard

-This is my DIY electric longboard project.
+This is my DIY electric longboard project name elBoard.
+The project's goal is the create a longboard which will be powered by an electronic motor.

 ## Vision